Natural skincare solutions: Dry skin vs dehydrated skin

 When working out, take a few sips of water every 20 minutes at a minimum).

 Replenish fluids after you work out.

 Eat more fruits and vegetables.

 We also get dehydrated when sick due to a loss of fluids.
 So drink plenty of water, electrolyte beverages, and broth-based soups.

 Dry skin is more challenging to treat.
 If your skin has always naturally been dry, you'll need to take extra care to keep it moist during dry and cold weather.
-A moisturiser formulate4d for dry skin is key to hydrating your skin without making it too oily.
-More water won't bring relief to dry skin, but it's still good for your overall health and prevent dehydration.
+A moisturiser formulated for dry skin is key to hydrating your skin without making it too oily.
+More water won't relieve dry skin, but it's good for your overall health and prevents dehydration.

 Skin types are:

 We are usually born with one skin type, but it can change with age and season.
 Dry skin occurs when your sebaceous glands don't produce enough natural oils and are often associated with skin diseases such as psoriasis, eczema, and acne breakouts.